Vintage Record Players

 What technology is available in vintage turntables?

 - Direct drives: Portable record players have direct drives that move the plate on which the record sits.
 The platter of the player functions as the motor armature, providing a flat-and-rotating but stable surface for the record.
-It uses a micro-controller that was first introduced into record-player technology in 1969.

 What are the features of vintage turntables?